Caprice bohémien: History

 Rachmaninoff began work on the piece in the summer of 1892, writing in August in a letter to his friend, the baritone Mikhail Slonov, that he would write the composition for piano four hands first, and orchestrate it at a later date.
 Rachmaninoff completed this orchestral version two years later, halfway through the September of 1894.
-Rachmaninoff dedicated the work to Pyotr Lodyzhensky, the wife of the gypsy Anna Alexandrovna Lodyzhenskaya, to whom he later dedicated his First Symphony.
+Rachmaninoff dedicated the work to Pyotr Lodyzhensky, the husband of the gypsy Anna Alexandrovna Lodyzhenskaya, to whom he later dedicated his First Symphony.
 The piece was given its premiere in Moscow, on 22 November 1894, with Rachmaninoff himself conducting, as part of a tour with the violinist Teresina Tua.

 Rachmaninoff later went on to form a strong dislike for the piece.
 In 1908, he called it one of three of his compositions which "frightened" him, and would like to make revisions to, along with his First Piano Concerto and First Symphony, though he didn't ever revise the capriccio.
 In 1930, he described it as the only one of his works which he would "prefer to disown".